IBM/SalesEnablement-test-repo/docs/VMwaaS/Using/NetworkSetupInVCD.md

 39. Click **NEXT**.
 40. Click **FINISH**.

 Basic network setup is now complete.
 No more click-thru demonstrations!
-In the next chapter, using your ITZ reservation, you will access the VMWaaS environment that was created and use vCD to provision and access virtual machines.
+In the next chapter, using your ITZ reservation, you will access the VMwaaS environment that was created and use vCD to provision and access virtual machines.